Cronenworth, Paddack help Padres beat Dodgers 5-4

+SAN DIEGO (AP) — Even with no fans in the stands, rookie Jake Cronenworth got a sense of the San Diego Padres’ rivalry with the Los Angeles Dodgers.

-SAN DIEGO (AP) — Jake Cronenworth singled home the go-ahead run in the sixth inning for the San Diego Padres, who hit three solo home runs off Walker Buehler and beat the Los Angeles Dodgers 5-4 Monday night.
+Cronenworth singled home the go-ahead run in the sixth inning for the Padres, who hit three solo homers off Walker Buehler and beat the Dodgers 5-4 on Monday night.

+“If I didn’t know before today there was a rivalry, I definitely do know now,” said Cronenworth, whose hit gave ace Chris Paddack his first career win against Los Angeles.

+“It’s fun to play in those type of games.
+I never played in major league playoff baseball but if I had to guess, that was like it.
+It was fun.
+Guys were talking back and forth.
+It was great.”

-Cronenworth’s hit gave ace Chris Paddack (2-0) his first career win against the Dodgers.
-Cronenworth also made several nice plays at first base, where the rookie made his fifth start.
+Cronenworth also made several nice plays at first base, where he made his fifth start.
 First baseman Eric Hosmer is on the injured list with a stomach ailment.

 Trent Grisham, Wil Myers and Fernando Tatis Jr. homered off Buehler.